raazeved/IaaC/README.md

 a) DROPLETS
 b) KUBERNETES

-# VI - APPLICATION SERVICES MANAGEMEN SUPPORT
+# VI - IT VDC Application Services Management Support

 Getting Started after roll out in Prod - This Phase is a starting point for Application Services Management.